react-navigation/react-navigation.github.io/blog/2026-04-27-building-custom-screen-transitions.md

 And that's the whole thing: SwiftUI's `navigation.zoom()` look in pure JS.

-The full source for both examples lives [here](https://github.com/eds2002/react-native-screen-transitions) if you want to poke at it.
+The full source for both examples lives in the [react-native-screen-transitions GitHub repo](https://github.com/eds2002/react-native-screen-transitions) if you want to poke at it.

 ## What's next for Screen Transitions